-Once rates have been estimated following budgeting, Council can move significant funds between General Rate and UAGC (within legislated limits) to keep rates uniform across the different types of ratepayers.
+After completing the initial rates calculation, to keep rates uniform and affordable across the different types of ratepayers, Council can move significant funds between General Rate and UAGC (within legislated limits) to calculate rates and achieve the desired mix of funding.
 The effect of moving a portion of the UAGC to the General Rate means all the previous complicated splits of activity costs have been lost.

-Continue allocating District Libraries and Building Control activity costs differently from other non-targeted rate activities to split cost between General rate and UAGC.
+Continue allocating District Libraries and Building Control activity costs differently from other non-targeted rate activities to split cost between General rate and UAGC